artwork: succulents gardent 1 | anna madyarova 2021

 For indoors, I highly recommend Scotts Osmocote 1L Pour+Feed Cacti & Succulents fertiliser.
 It is a ready to use liquid so you just add it to your pots.
 There is no mess of mixing concentrate with water.
 I use it mainly for my indoor succulents.
 It gives the best result compared to almost none (that I get) from general purpose liquid fertiliser, or succulent and cacti slow release fertiliser.
 I noticed a huge difference since I started applying it, as if the plants finally got the boost they were striving for all along.
 You just 'water' your plants as per the instructions and they spring up and start to sing!

 Giving a living plant as a gift ensures the joyful memory stays after the party is over.
 It is a long-lasting (well, hopefully...), air-purifying, living organism where juices flow, chemistry happens and forces of nature work their magic in a mini universe of a pot.
 For me getting a new plant is a bit like getting a new friend.
-I whisper to it "You know... we will be very happy together!"
+I whisper to it "We will be very happy together!"
 I love how mad people look when they talk to their plants (and pets).
-This breaks our seriousness, boring, solemn adult demeanour, we laugh and feel the present moment with our silent but devoted friends.
+This breaks our seriousness and solemn adult demeanour, we laugh and feel the present moment with our silent but devoted friends.
 Best feeling ever!

 mini garden 1